 The non-acquisitive Award aims to enhance recognition of, and offer a unique award to the region's artists and craftspeople; particularly encouraging emerging artists to enter.
 The Awards highlight, expose and promote the myriad of talented visual artists residing in the region.

-Winners of Art Award:
+Previous Winners of Regional Art Award:

 - 2008 Timo Nest

 - 2010 June Roblom

 - 2011 Timo Nest

 - 2013 Debra Boyd-Goggon

 - 2017 Harriet Schwartzrock & Suzanne Moss

 - 2018 Gunther Deix & Erin Conron

 The Clearwater Sculpture Prize has gone from strength to strength with entrants encouraged to take inspiration from the river and surrounds.
 Sculptures are installed along the eastern riverbank, in front of the Riverbank Café (via Trinculo Place or Wanniassa Street), with some installed in/on the river itself.
 The nature of the installations allows members of the public to get up close and personal with the artworks, speak with artists, and experience the sculptures within the unique surrounds of the Queanbeyan River.